quangChe/angularjs-tutorial/README.md

 </html>
 ```

 The *whatever/controller* for this app will be the **/app/app.js**.
-This will pretty much contain all the logic of our application that we will write using the AngularJS framework.
+This will contain all the logic of our application that we will write using the AngularJS framework.
 Be sure to link to this **app.js** file within the HTML like so:

 **index.html:**
 ```